amovfx/lifeguide/02_mastery/self/habits.md

 ### Make the Bad Habit Hard to Start

-Conversely, he wanted to stop the bad habit of watching too much TV.
+Shawn also wanted to stop the bad habit of watching too much TV.
 So, what he did was he took the batteries out of the TV remote and placed them in a location where it would take him more than 20 seconds of activation time to get to them.

 He would forget that he did this, pick up the remote, and try to turn the TV on.
 When it didn’t turn on, because he knew it would take him time and energy to replace the batteries, he would not watch TV.
-Bad habit stopped easily!
+Bad habit stopped!

 In other words, make it easy as possible to start good habits, and make it difficult to continue the bad ones…

+This is how you change your behavior.